GoogleCloudPlatform/appengine-blobstoremigrator-python/README.md

 ## Configuration settings

-See details in `appengine_config.py` for settings that can be made.
+See details in `appengine_config.py` for configurations that can be adjusted.
-For example, you can set the root directory of all the migrated files on GCS (`ROOT_GCS_FOLDER`) or the name of the kind that stores the key mappings on Datastore (`MAPPING_DATASTORE_KIND_NAME`).
+For example, you can set the root directory within the bucker for all the migrated files on GCS (`ROOT_GCS_FOLDER`) or the name of the kind that stores the key mappings on Datastore (`MAPPING_DATASTORE_KIND_NAME`).
-Of course, if you edit these settings, you will need to re-upload the tool.
+Of course, if you edit these settings, you will need to re-upload this tool for the changes to take effect.

 ## Files API

-The test code of this application uses the deprecated Files API to create test blobs.
-If you get a notice from Google that your application is still using this deprecated API, please remember that this tool is using this API.
+The test code of this tool uses the deprecated Files API to create test blobs.
+If you get a notice from Google that your application is still using the deprecated Files API, please remember that this tool may be the cause of this.

 This tool uses the Files API only for test code; it is not part of the mainline migration facility.

+Once all your blobs have been migrated successfully, you can delete this module completely from your application; the blob mappings in Datastore will remain.